-- Careers education is included as part of whole staff training including on INSET days. - Training for the delivery of careers education through PDC is provided through tutor team meetings and on INSET days. - The Director of Careers liaises with Heads of Faculty and shares relevant resources to support the development of careers education through the curriculum. - The "teaching takeaway" in the staff bulletin is used to provide information and resources to staff.
+- Careers education is included as part of whole staff training including on INSET days. - Training for the delivery of careers education through PDC is provided through tutor team meetings and on INSET days. - The Head of Careers liaises with Heads of Faculty and shares relevant resources to support the development of careers education through the curriculum. - The "teaching takeaway" in the staff bulletin is used to provide information and resources to staff.

-In addition, the Director of Careers attends Derbyshire South Careers Lead Network Meetings and is completing the Level 6 Careers Leader qualification with Derby University.
+In addition, the Head of Careers attends Derbyshire South Careers Lead Network Meetings and has completed the Level 6 Careers Leader qualification with The University of Derby.